Bemcentinib (BGB324) in Combination With Pembrolizumab in Patients With TNBC

 Experimental: Bemcentinib (BGB324) + pembrolizumab

 Participants received Bemcentinib (BGB324) capsules orally once daily as a loading dose of 400 milligram (mg) on Days 1, 2, and 3.
 A dose of 200 mg pembrolizumab was given by intravenous infusion over 30 minutes every 3 weeks in all participants.
 Dosing of both drugs commenced on Day 1.
 On days when both BGB324 and pembrolizumab were given, pembrolizumab was given first and participants were observed for 1 hour after the end of infusion before BGB324 was administered.
 From Day 4 onward, participants received a daily maintenance dose of 200 mg along with Pembrolizumab 200 mg intravenous (IV) infusion over 30 minutes every 3 weeks until disease progression, until an unacceptable toxicity occurred that required treatment withdrawal or withdrawal of consent or until 106 weeks had passed.

 Drug: Bemcentinib; pembrolizumab

-Bemcentinib is a selective Axl kinase inhibitor; pembrolizumab is a PD-1 inhibitor.
+Bemcentinib is a selective Axl kinase inhibitor; pembrolizumab is a programmed death receptor-1 (PD-1) inhibitor.